|St. Bertholine's from the SE on a mid-February morning in 2015|

 |Effigy of Sir Robert Fulleshurst||Children shown on the side of the tomb|

 The parish church of St. Bertoline is in an elevated position in the village on top of Barrow Hill, an ancient burial ground.
-It once served the whole of the Crewe area including Balterley, Alsager, Haslington and Crewe..
+It is one of my top ten Cheshire churches, alongside such as Great Budworth, Bunbury, Malpas and Astbury.
+It once served the whole of the Crewe area including Balterley, Alsager, Haslington and Crewe.
 The churches within the town of Crewe were built in the 19th century following the arrival of the railways.
 St. Bertoline was an 8th century prince who became a hermit after the death of his wife and lived on an island in the River Sow in Staffordshire.
 According to Arthur Mee, this church is the only one in England dedicated to this saint, sometimes spelled as Bartoline.
 However, the story of an 8th century prince who became a hermit in Staffordshire after the death of his young wife is similar to that told about St. Bertram or Bertelin at Longnor in Staffordshire.
 There has been a church on this site since Norman times but it was rebuilt in the 15th century.
 The earliest part of the current structure is the wall of the south aisle between the windows, which dates from the 12th century.
 The arches of the nave were built in the 15th century and the tower dates from the late 15th century.
 Restoration was carried out between 1852 and 1854.

 The Praers family held the land around Barthomley from soon after the Norman Conquest and were patrons of the church.
 However, in 1313, Richard Praers married Joanna the heiress of Thomas de Crewe.
 They had a grand-daughter who married Sir Robert de Fulleshurst and he assumed control of the Crewe and Barthomley estates.
 His family remained there until the 16th century but sold the estate to one of Queen Elizabeth's favourites, Sir Christopher Hatton, later Lord Chancellor.
 The estates were bought by Ranulf Crewe in 1608.
 He was the son of a Nantwich tanner not an heir to the original Crewe family.
 However, he became an MP, Speaker of the House of Commons, King's Sergeant, Attorney General and Chief Justice of the King's Bench.